peterthehan/discord-audit-log-bot/README.md

 }
 ```

-> `clientMap` denotes the client the user is connecting from.
+> `clientMap` denotes the active clients the user is connecting from.
+This displays in the embed's footer.

 > Message edits or deletions that occur in less time than the `editTimeThreshold` or `deleteTimeThreshold` (in seconds), respectively, will not be logged.